 A standard exterior door is constructed of wood, aluminum, PVC, or a combination of two or more of these materials.
 Of course, under ordinary weather conditions, doors like this will be sufficient to do the job they are intended for, namely security and aesthetic appeal.
 However, in Florida, something with better protective capability is required.

-Those of us who have made their home in Florida are acutely aware that hurricanes are an unavoidable part of life in our state.
+Those of us who have made our home in Florida are acutely aware that hurricanes are an unavoidable part of life in our state.
 However, it can be a surprise to many people just how much danger hurricanes can present.
 For example, In June 2020, the Office of Insurance Regulation (OIR) reported that as of January 10, 2020, total insured losses from Irma in Florida alone totaled $17.4 billion.
 More storms hit Florida than any other U.S. state (according to data taken from the National hurricane center), and since 1851, only eighteen hurricane seasons passed without a known storm impacting the state.
 Collectively, cyclones that hit the region have resulted in over 10,000 deaths.
 These statistics eliminate any doubt or reservations concerning property protection.
 It’s not mere prudence to install impact doors and windows; it’s a necessity for the health and safety of you, your family, and your valuable home.